blakehourigan/jbvim/README.md

 ## Software Requirements

-- The final version of this software was written and tested only using Arch Linux, the Alacritty terminal environment, and the fish shell.
+- The final version of this software was written and tested only using Arch Linux, the [Alacritty](https://wiki.archlinux.org/title/Alacritty) terminal environment, and the [fish shell](https://fishshell.com/blog/fish-4b/) (v4.0b1).
 Other software may not play nicely with the **terminol** crate that I developed to interact with the terminal's standard output.

 ## Installation